benracine/gencompare_devops/readme.md

 ~~~

 - Per the [vagrant homepage](http://vagrantup.com/docs/getting-started/index.html),
-grab a template machine off of the web
+grab a template machine off of the web:

 ~~~
 $ vagrant box add lucid32 http://files.vagrantup.com/lucid32.box
 ~~~

-- Create the machine (from within the working directory)
+- Create the machine (from within the working directory):

 ~~~
 $ vagrant up
 ~~~

 - I couldn't figure out how to get around this silly workaround, but for now you must
-ssh into the machine and update the Debian package manager.
+ssh into the machine and update the Debian package manager:

 ~~~
 $ vagrant ssh